mandyxuu/motorkhana/README.md

 **Scenario 2**

-Anyone could add, modify, or delete drivers or runs without proper authorization,compromising the integrity of the data and the fairness of competitions.
 Allowing unrestricted access to web app facilities could lead to unauthorized actions and potential misuse.
 Mandy who is outside of the club might be able to modify or delete Tina's records, leading to data corruption or disputes.

 By segregating access based on user roles (in this case, drivers and club admin), the web app ensures that each user can only perform actions relevant to their role, enhancing security and preventing unauthorized access and data breaches.